 They absolutely need to be able to communicate both verbally and in writing.
 A great deal of our communication is done remotely, and requires super clear thought, enunciation, and articulation.

 Some - though not all - customers require a richer introduction than others, so engineers bound to engage with them may require secondary levels of vetting (e.g., interviews, projects, and background checks).

-Our engineers can live anywhere in the USA, possibly even overseas, though ideally we prefer that they live in the Eastern Time Zone.
+Our engineers can live anywhere in the USA.
 Most of our customers require that we perform deep background checks.
 You should be willing and able to work for both commercial and government customers.